spiral/docs/contributing.md

 * Functionality proposals
 * Flexibility improvements
 * Code quality feedback and proposals
+* PHP7 adaptation as to minimum version (spiral has been written before PHP7 release)
 * TODOs, a lot of TODOs
 * Automatic splitting for components [repository](https://github.com/spiral/components)